-Field name Required action Special notes Index options Select either or both of the Index options check boxes.
-Include system metadata for data objects within containers.
-Include content tagging and full-text index.
-These options are selected by default.
-Validation To validate volume accessibility, select Validation .
-When selected (the default state), IBM StoredIQ Platform tests to see whether the volume can be accessed.
-Include directories In Include directories , specify a regular expression for included directories for each harvest (if it was specified).
+Field name Required action Special notes Include directories In Include directories, specify a regular expression for included directories for each harvest (if it was specified).
 These directories are defined as sets of "first node" directories, relative to the specified (or implied) starting directory, that is considered part of the logical volume.
 Start directory In Start directory , designate a start directory for the harvest.
 The start directory involves volume partitioning to break up a large volume.
 If an initial directory is defined, the start directory must be underneath the initial directory.
 In the case of directories E-H, E is the start directory and H is the end directory.
-End directory In End directory , determine the end directory for the harvest.
+End directory In End directory, determine the end directory for the harvest.
 The end directory is also part of volume partitioning and is the last directory harvested.
 Access Times In Access times, select one of these options: Reset access times but do not synchronize them.
 (This setting is the default setting.)
 Do not reset or synchronize access times.
 Reset and synchronize access times on incremental harvests.